oasis-tcs/csaf/csaf_2.1/json_schema/WHAT_IS_NEW_IN_CSAF_2_1.md

 Below is a comparison between the CSAF provider metadata schemas for version CSAF 2.1 and CSAF 2.0.

 ### Schema Identity and Required Properties

+Of course, updating the new 2.1 version references.

 - **Schema Declaration:**
   - **CSAF Provider 2.1:**